tabbdacat/readme-generator/README.md

   - [License](#license)

   ## Installation
-  Install node.js, then install inquirer package 8.2.4, as listed in "dependencies" of package.json file.
+  Install node.js, then install Inquirer package 8.2.4, as listed in "dependencies" of package.json file.

   ## Usage
   Open the terminal in your file system.
 Use the command "node index.js" to invoke the application.
-Fill out the prompts as insrtcuted and your README file will appear in your file system.
+Fill out the prompts as instructed and your README file will appear once it is completed.

   ## Credits
   This application utilizes the following technologies:
-  Node.js and Inquirer
+  Node.js, Inquirer

   ## Contributing
   N/A